ASaiM/hmp_mock_tests/doc/report/report.md

     \label{species_abundances}
 \end{figure}

 Despite same expected species, taxonomic diversity in SRR072232 dataset is reduced compared to the one in SRR072233 dataset (Figure \ref{asaim_taxonomy}).
 Less taxons are found for each taxonomic levels.
 From 22 expected species (Table \ref{expected_species}), 17 are found for SRR072232 and 20 for SRR072233 (Figure \ref{species_abundances}).
 The 2 expected species (*Candidata albicans* and *Lactobacillus gasseri*) missing in SRR072233 dataset are also missing in SRR072232 dataset (Figure \ref{species_abundances}).
 This may be due to a lack of phylogenetic markers for these species in the database used in *MetaPhlAn*.

-Except *Staphylococcus*, the observed relative abundances of species for SRR072232 follows the expected ones, with some variability (Figure \ref{species_abundances}): smaller for small expected abundances and higher for high expected abundances.
-For SRR072233, same abundance is expected for all species, but a high variability is observed (Figure \ref{species_abundances}).

-One species is interesting: *Deinococcus radiodurans*.
-In both samples, this species is found at abundances $\simeq$ 9 times higher than expected (Figure \ref{species_abundances}).
-This over-abundance in both samples may be explained by over-abundance in reference database and also by the high resistance of this particuliar bacteria.
+On the other hand, few sequences of these species in SRR072233 are found using mapping on expected species genomes.
+The signal may be too low to detect the species.
+Indeed, all species with mapping-based abundance smaller than 0.1\% are not found using ASaiM for both datasets  (Figure \ref{species_abundances}).

+For SRR072232 datasets, two species with mapping-based abundance higher than 0.1\% are not found: *Candida albicans* and *Bacillus cereus thuringiensis*.
+The first species is not found also with ASaiM in SRR072333, phylogenetic markers for this species may be lacking in *MetaPhlAn2* database.
+As the second species is found with ASaiM in SRR072333, same explanation based on lack on corresponding phylogenetic markers does not hold.

 ### Comparison with EBI results and expected taxonomy

 After these first comparisons between ASaiM results taxonomic and expected ones, we compare ASaiM taxonomic results and *EBI metagenomics* taxonomic results.

 In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), *QIIME* [@caporaso_qiime_2010] is used on 16S sequences to identify OTUs and taxonomic assignation for these OTUs.
 In ASaiM (Figure \ref{asaim_workflow}), *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012] is computed on sequences after quality control and dereplication, without any sorting step. *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012] searches diverse phylogenetic markers, and not only 16S ones as *QIIME* [@caporaso_qiime_2010] does, on all sequence types (rRNA, non rRNA, ...).
 Inside so different sequences, the proportion of sequences with phylogenetic markers is smaller.
 Indeed, with *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012], the percentage of unassigned reads is $\simeq$ 9 times higher than with *QIIME* [@caporaso_qiime_2010] (SRR072232: 6.4\% with *EBI metagenomics* against 62.61\% with ASaiM; SRR072233: 13\% with *EBI metagenomics* against 53.93\% with ASaiM).
-However, with *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012], the taxonomic assignations are more accurate, complete (until species level) and statistically supported (based on more sequences).
-Moreover, they do not focus only on bacteria or archea.
+Nevertheless, taxonomic lineages from *EBI metagenomics* are limited to family level (Figure \ref{ebi_taxonomy}), while they go to species level with ASaiM (Figure \ref{asaim_taxonomy}).
+Hence, with *MetaPhlAn* [@truong_metaphlan2_2015;@segata_metagenomic_2012], the taxonomic assignations are more accurate, complete (until species level) and statistically supported (based on more sequences).

 \begin{figure}[h!]
     \centering
     \includegraphics[width = \linewidth]{../images/ebi_taxonomy.pdf}
     \caption{Taxonomy for SRR072232 (left) and SRR072233 (right) from domains to families, found with EBI metagenomics pipeline.
 Circle diameters at each taxonomic levels are proportional to mapping-based relative abundance of corresponding taxon.
 Colors and family numbers are the same as the ones used in Figure \ref{expected_taxonomy}.
 Gray circles and lines represent unexpected lineages.}
-    \label{asaim_taxonomy}
+    \label{ebi_taxonomy}
 \end{figure}

-With both *EBI metagenomics* and ASaiM, some observed taxonomic assignations are unexpected (Tables \ref{asaim_unexpected_species} and \ref{ebi_unexpected_clades}).
+With both *EBI metagenomics* and ASaiM, some observed taxonomic assignations are unexpected (Tables \ref{asaim_unexpected_species} and \ref{ebi_unexpected_clades}, Figures \ref{asaim_taxonomy} and \ref{ebi_taxonomy}).
 For ASaiM, 3 species in each sample are identified as "unclassified" (Table \ref{asaim_unexpected_species}).
 They are affiliated to the correct genus but not to the species.
 These unclassified sequences may be due to incomplete annotations in reference database, because expected species are known and observed.
 These expected species are observed in lower abundance than expected (Figure \ref{species_abundances}) and would be closer to expected abundances with correct annotation of unclassified species.
+Similarly, some observed clades and their sub-clades are unexpected in *EBI metagenomics* taxonomic results (Table \ref{ebi_unexpected_clades}).
+The taxonomic levels of these unexpected clades are higher (class, order and family) than unexpected taxonomic level in ASaiM (species, Table \ref{unexpected_clades}, Figure \ref{ebi_taxonomy}).
+Taxonomic assignations with *MetaPhlAN* [@truong_metaphlan2_2015;@segata_metagenomic_2012] are then more accurate and precise.

 \begin{table}[h!]
 \centering